Frequently Asked Questions - Gender Inequality Index (GII)

 Only 1 out of 162 countries included in the GII has female shares of parliamentary seats equal to zero.
 Because the functional form is multiplicative, we replaced the zero value with 0.1 percent to make the computation possible.
 The rationale is that while women may not be represented in parliament, they do have some political influence.
 The relative rank of the country is sensitive to the choice of the replacement value.
 The lowest observed non-zero female shares of parliamentary representation was 1.0% for Yemen.

-The GII provides insights into gender disparities in health, empowerment and labour market in 159 countries.
+The GII provides insights into gender disparities in health, empowerment and labour market participation in 160 countries.
 It can help governments and others understand the extent of gaps in achievements between women and men.
 The component indicators highlight areas in need of critical policy intervention.
-The GII, as any other global composite index, is constrained by the need for international comparability.
+The GII, like any other global composite index, is constrained by the need for international comparability.
 But it could be readily adapted for use at the national or local level.